 Ten Tips for Simple Menu Planning in the Summer Months

 2. Have the same menu plan each week for breakfast meals.
 Pick 2-3 breakfast meals your family loves and just rotate them throughout the week.
 (See Simple & Healthy Breakfast Ideas)

 3. Make sure you work in leftovers for lunch.
 You can cook a little extra for dinner to make sure you have leftovers for lunch.
 Otherwise, use the same strategy you did for breakfast.
 Make a list of 4-5 lunch options that your family loves and just rotate those throughout the week.
 (See Simple & Healthy Lunch Ideas)

 4. Make sure to meal plan and shop on a day that works best for your schedule.
 I meal plan weekly on Sunday nights and shop on Monday mornings.
 You may be a biweekly planner or monthly.
 Just make sure it works well with your family calendar.

 5. Plan for on-the-go lunches for working husbands or school kids.
-100 Days of Real Food is a great place to find creative, easy and healthy packed lunch options.
+100 Days of Real Food is a great place to find creative, easy, and healthy packed lunch options.
 Batch cook or prepare items for packed lunches ahead of time for the whole week.
 Clean your salad greens, cut up veggies, and hard boil eggs so you have quick items handy for packed lunches.

 6. Work leftovers into your menu plan so you can cook once and eat twice.
 We love bowl meals to get rid of leftovers (more in the podcast on this).
 Here is the microwave splash cover I’m loving!

 7. Plan picnic-style meals and head to a park once a week for dinner and playtime with the family.
 Some of our favorite dinners are summer sausage, cut up veggies, fruit, crackers, cheese, and a good piece of dark chocolate.

 8. Use your grill and plan side dishes that don’t need heat.
 Salads and cut up fruit and vegetables with dip are great ways to add nutrition and easy clean up to meals.